chickensoft-games/GodotEnv/README.md

 > If your `addons.json` file changes (perhaps because you check out a different branch of your project), you can just run `chicken egg install` again to reinstall the addons.

 Under the hood, Chicken runs `git` from the system shell to clone addon repositories to the cache.
 If you've properly configured git with [ssh keys][ssh-github], Chicken can use git to clone any repo you already have access to.

-Chicken generates a normalized `addon id` based on the repository url which contains the repository owner and repository name.
-For example, `addon_a` mentioned above will be installed to `addons/chickensoft_addon_id`.

 Once an addon is installed, Chicken creates a temporary git repository in the folder the addon was copied to and makes a single commit.
 Chicken checks to make sure there aren't any uncommitted changes if it needs to reinstall the addon to avoid accidentally overwriting any changes you might have made.